 With all this in mind…there is no more room for debate on whether Jaime and Brienne’s relationship is a romantic one.
 It is.
 They are in love.
 They haven’t said I-love-you, they haven’t rubbed faces on each other, but they are in love at present and whatever they do together in the future will depend on their feelings.

-With those feelings in mind, they DO have a future.
-Nik talks about Jaime wanting to go back to King’s Landing to be there for Cersei, and I’m sure Jaime is thinking he needs to get back to his family, but that doesn’t mean he’ll get there.
+EDITED LATER: With those feelings in mind, they DO have a future.
+Nik talks about Jaime wanting to go back to King’s Landing to be there for Cersei, and I’m sure Jaime is thinking he needs to get back to his family, but that doesn’t mean he’ll get there (EDIT: in time to see his son alive).
 The Lannister army has a feast to attend with the Freys before they can leave the Riverlands, and by the time Jaime’s finished filling out his paperwork with Lord Walder, there’s no telling what’ll happen to Cersei and Tommen.
-It’s okay for Jaime to be in love with Brienne and still invested in his relationship with his sister and their last living child, it’s okay for him to be confused about his feelings, but he is in love with Brienne, and he’s not just gonna go back to KL and die there without having kissed her at least once.
+(EDIT: Tommen committed suicide and Cersei cadged the throne.)
+It’s okay for Jaime to be in love with Brienne and still invested in his relationship with his sister and their last living child, it’s okay for him to be confused about his feelings, but he is in love with Brienne, and—EDIT: he’s not going to stay in King’s Landing long enough to die there without having kissed her at least once.

 There’s plenty of room for discussion on what that future may hold.
 Reasonable people can debate how long they’ll live and how far their relationship will progress, but a relationship is happening, in both books and show.
 I made the case for it with book-based evidence months ago, but the onus is no longer on us J/B enthusiasts to make the case.
 Anyone who has seen Episode 8, and heard the showrunners’ remarks, and read those interviews, and still insists there’s no romance between Jaime and Brienne, has actively chosen to be wrong.
 You can say you don’t like the pairing, you don’t think D&D or GRRM have done a good job of developing the relationship (though regarding the book version, you are objectively wrong and you will lose when I fight you), you don’t think it’ll get very far past initial consummation, but at the end of the day, we now know there is a romance in progress.
 The primary division is between those who understand that Jaime/Brienne is a romance, and those who know they’re wrong and choose to continue being wrong.